Electoral district of Bragg

 Bragg is a single-member electoral district for the South Australian House of Assembly.
 The seat is named after the eminent physicists Bragg – William Henry and his son, William Lawrence.
 The electorate is largely suburban and encompasses a significant portion of the City of Burnside, stretching from the east parklands of Adelaide into the Adelaide Hills.
 After the redistribution following the 2006 election, the boundary moved eastwards to include suburbs that had formerly been in the electorate of Heysen and now borders Kavel.
 Bragg currently includes the metropolitan suburbs of Beaumont, Burnside, Cleland, Dulwich, Eastwood, Erindale, Frewville, Glenside, Glenunga, Greenhill, Hazelwood Park, Heathpool, Horsnell Gully, Leabrook, Leawood Gardens, Linden Park, Marryatville, Mount Osmond, Rose Park, Rosslyn Park, Skye, St Georges, Stonyfell, Toorak Gardens, Tusmore, Waterfall Gully, Wattle Park and part of Glen Osmond.
 (Previous suburbs prior to redistribution included Auldana, Beulah Park, Kensington, Kensington Park, and Kensington Gardens.)

 The electorate was first contested at the 1970 election as a replacement for the abolished, larger electorate of Burnside, one of fifteen new electorates created in Adelaide to give the metropolitan area fairer representation.
-It has been held by the Liberals and their predecessors, the Liberal and Country League for its entire existence, and for most of that time has been the safest Liberal seat in the metropolitan area.
-The Liberals have always won outright majorities on the first count, and until 2022 never won less than 60 percent of the two-party vote.
+It has been held by the Liberals and their predecessors, the Liberal and Country League for its entire existence.
+Counting its time as Burnside, it has been in LCL/Liberal hands at all times since the introduction of single-member seats in 1938.

+Bragg is located in Adelaide's wealthy "eastern crescent," a longstanding non-Labor bastion.
+Its predecessor seat, Burnside, was one of the few metropolitan LCL strongholds.
+The Liberals have continued this tradition in Bragg.
+For most of its existence, it has been the safest Liberal seat in the metropolitan area.
+Until 2022, they never won less than 60 percent of the two-party vote, and until 2026 won outright majorities on the first count.